 At this time, I believe Cedar Lane is the only accessible of the Central State cemeteries.
 Typical of the time, African-American residents of Central State were segregated, even in death, and were buried in a cemetery of similar appearance.

 As part of the process of reclaiming this sacred ground, a statue was commissioned and stands at the end of the lane of cedar trees which give the cemetery its modern name.

-It was created by a prominent sculptor who did commissions for U. S. presidents and other important figures.
-[I will update with a name soon].
+It was created in 2001by Don Haugen, a prominent sculptor who did commissions for U. S. presidents and other important figures.
+It is titled Angel of Milledgeville.